JmpsWork/popfile-maker/docs.md

 * ``bot_deviance_max`` - The maximum number of 'deviant' attributes a robot can have.
 * ``bot_common_charge_chance`` - The percentage chance a common robot with a chargeable weapon will start with it fully charged.
 * ``bot_giant_charge_threshold`` - The strength threshold before a randomly made bot can be given SpawnWithFullCharge.
+* ``bot_giant_search_add`` - When searched for eligible templates, this strength will be added to desired search strength.
+Helps find template giants for lower money waves.
 * ``bot_common_chance`` - When making a subwave, this is the weight that a common robot type will be chosen.
 * ``bot_giant_chance`` - When making a subwave, this is the weight that a giant robot type will be chosen.
 * ``bot_tank_chance`` - When making a subwave, this is the weight that a tank will be chosen.